CHanson92/FMMA-Project-2/README.md

 18/02/2018 - Changed location dropdown to show database location values.

 19/02/2018 - Added alert and reset form on the Add Form Button

+## Future Features

+* Search based on current location.
+* Ability to enter multiple martial arts under 1 gym.
+* Extend the search engine capabilities to search for martial arts.

 ## Authors